 Behind, in 4th and 5th, Czech muscle flexes versus more Czech muscle.
 Lacina, making a come-back at the Österreichring after a spell in darker places, is under heavy pressure from fellow Czech Hlavac.
 Petr has a first look as they storm down towards Dr Tirok.
 Then pulls entirely alongside on the run to Bosch Kurve.
 Hlavac is however smart enough to back out of a risky move this early in the race.
 But Lacina is advised to keep his guards up.

 Race control hands a 10 seconds stop and go to Remmen.

 Hlavac has another look at Lacina under braking for the Hella-Licht S. But the Czech holds on to it and displays some real skill by sticking to an outside line all throughout the fast chicane styled S-bend.
 This is nearing the stuff legends are made off.

 Starting lap 3, Riddall the Faster has already opened up a gap of about 2.5 seconds on Jaques.
 Who in turn has Canola sniffing at opportunities to pull ahead, anxious to not let Grant get too far ahead.

 Behind the leading trio, the entire field seems split into head-to-head battles, one more intense than another.
 Lacina and Hlavac are still having it out over 4th and 5th.
 Fredriksson and Thim have a rather heated argument over 6th and 7th.
 While Dave Miller, Juha Bos and Brian Janik exchange lukewarm arguments on whom of them should hold 8th, 9th and 10th.

-Things are no different in my parts of the word, even if all has settled down a bit after the opening lap fracas.
+Things are no different in my parts of the world, even if all has settled down a bit after the opening lap fracas.
 I’m running 15th – at least some spots gained – with Sabre, who does not look entirely comfortable, in front of me.
 Not far ahead of us, Hackman is trying to get the better of El Mercenario de la Tierra de las Flores Alberto san Iquino.
 The American may be the only one lacking a litany of accolades in his name, but he still seems fastest of our illustrious quartet.